UlricusR/multilingual-github-pages/README.md

 Save and close the gemfile and run `bundle install`.

+As your GitHub Page will be hosted in a subdirectory (e.g. for this specific site, https://ulricusr.github.io/*multilingual-github-pages/*), you need to add the `baseurl` to the Jekyll `_config.yml` file in your `/docs` directory: `baseurl: <your repository name>`.

 You can optionally preview your site on [http://localhost:4000](http://localhost:4000) after having run `bundle exec jekyll serve`.

 Finally build your site using `bundle exec jekyll build`.
 This will create a `_site` folder, which should already be listed in your `.gitignore` file.
 If not, do so.